End of Term Academic Review: Advice for Advisors

 At the Deferred Action Meetings the nine-member Committee is joined by seven ex officio members and invited resource staff.
 These representatives of various offices help the Committee understand the situations of students whose records are being reviewed.
 While you may feel intimidated appearing before so many people, please understand that they all share your hope and concern that your advisee will get back on track to finishing a degree in a timely manner.
 Be prepared to state your recommendation, back it up with concise information, and answer questions from Committee members.
 The CAP, on behalf of the Faculty, is grateful for your extra efforts in such cases.

 Students on Academic Warning will benefit from your closer attention in the following term.
-You may also stay in touch with students Required to Withdraw if you choose.
+The CAP also encourages you to stay in touch with students on Required Academic Leave.

 Students on Warning